BSc 2nd Year Microbiology Prokaryotes Other than Eubacteria Notes Study Material

 Life cycle

-Myxobacteria produce cysts (resting cells) and fruiting bodies in their life cycle and hence called fruiting myxobacteria.
-The vegetative cells are mostly Gram-negative rods, which in some stage of the life cycle undergo alternation of form: the swarm stage and the encystment or fruiting stage.
+Myxobacteria produce cysts (resting cells) and fruiting bodies in their life cycle and are hence called fruiting myxobacteria.
+The vegetative cells are mostly Gram-negative rods, which in some stage of the life cycle undergo alternation of the form: the swarm stage and the encystment or fruiting stage.

 - Encystment or fruiting stage.
 Under appropriate conditions, a swarm of vegetative cells gathers together at different points in the slimy matrix and they heap themselves up to form fruiting bodies.
 Perhaps exhaustion of tyrosine and phenylalanine from medium favors fruiting.
 Heap may be raised above the substratum.
-Within a fruiting body or cyst the rod cells undergo differentiation into shortened, rounded, or dormant resting cells known as myxospores or cysts or microcysts.
+Within a fruiting body or cyst, the rod cells undergo differentiation into shortened, rounded, or dormant resting cells known as myxospores or cysts, or microcysts.
 The shortened, thick-walled cells in the cyst are usually enveloped by large capsules or gelatinous slime.
 Myxospores within dried fruiting bodies may remain viable for several years.

 Ecologically, many of the myxobacteria are important, occurring as predators of other prokaryotic and eukaryotic organisms.
-For example, they lyse the cells of true bacteria, blue-green algae and some higher fungi.
+For example, they lyse the cells of true bacteria, blue-green algae, and some higher fungi.
 The lytic action must be of great importance in the interrelationship of all organisms in the soil, where myxobacteria live in contact with other microorganisms.

 insects and crustacea as well as a wide variety of other animal and vegetable matter, thus not only removing waste matters but obligingly transforming them into predigested soluble foods for plants.